SamR1/python-twootfeed/README.md

 The RSS feed displays only the original tweets (not the retweets) and toots, with:
 - links to :
-  - the original tweet on Twitter or toot on Mastodon
+  - the tweet on Twitter or toot on Mastodon
   - hashtags
   - usernames
 - URLs
 - images
 - source
 - location (only for Twitter)
-- numbers of retweets (or boosts for Mastodon) and favorites
+- numbers of retweets and likes for tweets and boosts and favourites for toots
 (see examples below).